pnppl/scriptlets/README.md

 dcpull.sh: dumps, sorts, and corrects contents of Argus DC1500 camera.
 Needs imagemagick and configured gphoto2.

 ipa.py: translates English International Phonetic Alphabet symbols into my own approximation of how to spell the sounds with a simple dictionary.
 Used this all the time before Wikipedia improved their pronunciation tips and I was always clicking on the IPA guide and doing this manually.
-Produces strings that are quite funny but get you surprisingly close to the right sound.
+Produces strings that are quite funny but get you surprisingly close to the right sound:

+`$ ipa /ʃɜːrlɒk ˈhoʊmz/
+Pronunciation: **shurlok hohmz**`

 ipa.sh: three-line helper frontend for ipa.py.